Reach-Above/reach-above.github.io/LearnMore.md

 							<div class="inner">

 								<h3>Personal Heat Maps</h3>
 								<p>Want some motivation for the upcoming season?
-How about a custom map of the previous seasons sweat for your garge, pain-cave or office.
+How about a custom map of the previous seasons sweat for your garage, pain-cave or office.
 Hanging it your house, canvas or framed in Black and White look top-notch.
 These maps are totally up to you.
 Pay tribute to a specific ride or experience or timeframe.</p>
 									<div class="box alt">
 										<div class="row gtr-50 gtr-uniform">
 											<div class="col-12"><span class="image fit"><img src="images/Heat_Mock_01.png" alt="" /></span></div>